locationtech/geomesa/docs/user/aws.rst

    FILES=$(seq 7 -1 1 | xargs -n 1 -I{} sh -c "date -d'{} days ago' +%Y%m%d" | xargs -n 1 -I{} echo s3a://gdelt-open-data/events/{}.export.csv | tr '\n' ' ')
    sudo docker exec accumulo-master geomesa ingest -c geomesa.gdelt -C gdelt -f gdelt -s gdelt -u root -p secret $FILES

-You can then query the data using GeoMesa command line export tool.
+You can then query the data using the GeoMesa command line export tool.

 .. code-block:: shell

    sudo docker exec accumulo-master geomesa export -c gdelt -f gdelt -u root -p secret -m 100

-You can register GDELT as a layer in the provided geoserver as well.
-Geoserver is running on port 9090 of the master node.
-You can access it at `http://<ip_address>:9090/geoserver` where <ip_address> is the address you looked up before ssh'ing into the master node.
-To register a GeoMesa layer, you'll first need to know the internal URL of the zookeeper instance.
+You can register GDELT as a layer in the provided GeoServer as well.
+GeoServer is running on port 9090 of the master node.
+You can access it at *http://<ip_address>:9090/geoserver*, where *<ip_address>* is the address you looked up before ``ssh``\ ing into the master node.
+To register a GeoMesa layer, you'll first need to know the internal URL of the Zookeeper instance.
 Run the following command:

 .. code-block:: shell

    sudo docker exec accumulo-master cat /opt/accumulo/conf/accumulo-site.xml | grep -A2 instance.zoo | grep value | sed 's/.*<value>\(.*\)<\/value>/\1/'

-Then, in the Stores->Add New Store->Accumulo (GeoMesa) dialog in Geoserver, set the values to the following.
+Then, in the *Stores -> Add New Store -> Accumulo (GeoMesa)* dialog in Geoserver, set the values to the following.

 .. code-block:: shell